open-mmlab/mmpretrain/docs/en/user_guides/dataset_prepare.md

 }
 ```

-At the same time, it is assumed that the data set storage path is as follows:
+Assume you want to use the training dataset and the dataset is stored as the below structure:

 ```text
 data